Middleboro MA Homes & Real Estate

-The Boston/Cape Cod Kampgrounds of America location is right next to Route 44 in Middleboro.
-With nearly 500 locations in North America, here you can stay on RV sites, tent sites or in cabins, and enjoy outdoor movies and activities.
+The Boston/Cape Cod KOA location is right next to Route 44 in Middleboro.
+With nearly 500 KOA locations in North America, here you can stay on RV sites, tent sites or in cabins, and enjoy outdoor movies and activities.
 The campground is the site of the annual Christmastime Festival of Lights, held by the Middleboro Tourism Committee, featuring a drive-through path with hundreds of thousands of lights and a Christmas Village with treats and activities.

 On N Main Street you’ll find Middleboro Public Library, with over 78,000 books and even more movies and digital resources, as well as book swaps, summer reading programs, puppet shows, and resources for college-bound students.
 They are a member of the SAILS library network.

 Middleboro is home to Methodist, Lutheran, Christian, Congregational, Unitarian universalist, Catholic, and Non-denominational churches.
 The Society of St. Vincent de Paul supports nearby individuals and families and operates the Sacred Heart Food Pantry just off Center Street with the help of volunteers.